Unboxed-Software/solana-course/content/token22-on-chain.md

 ---
 title: Supporting Token Extension Program in on-chain programs
 objectives:
-- Explain the difference between the Token Program and Token Extension programs
+- Explain the differences between the Token Program and Token Extension programs
 - Describe how to accept either token program, accounts, and mints in your program
 - Explain how to use Anchor Interfaces
 ---